letsgetrandy/DICSS/README.md

 That's okay.
 While we believe most people are fond of DICSS, we realize that DICSS isn't for everyone.
 There are plenty of alternatives.
 Feel free to use them instead.
 And please, never force someone to use DICSS if they're not willing.

 ## THIS IS NUTS!
-No, we're DICSS.
+No, this is DICSS.
 NUTS is something else.